“Do you not think there is anything not attached by its unbreakable cord to everything else?” ~ Mary Oliver

 No two walks are ever the same.
 Each one unfolding as a conversation between inner and outer landscapes — nourishing body, spirit, and the wider soul of the world.

-Walks are held in parks, forest trails, and on both public and private land.
+Walks are held in parks, forest trails, and on private land.
 They can be customized to meet individual or group needs, ranging from two-hour experiences to longer immersive sessions.
-On occasion, I also offer free public walks or provide Forest Bathing experiences in service of local non-profits.
+On occasion, I also offer free public walks or provide Forest Bathing experiences in the service of local non-profits.

 Come join me in the beauty of the natural world — and see what may unfold.